Babar Azam: Rise in shorter formats and breaking records

 In the Champions Trophy 2017, Azam scored 46 off 52 balls in the final match against India.
 After a successful Champions trophy tour, ICC sent the World XI team in Pakistan where they played three T20I matches.
 Azam was the top runs-getter in the series, scoring 179.
 In the first T20I played at Gaddafi Stadium, Lahore, he scored 86 playing only 52 balls, and won his first Man of the match award in T20Is, helping Pakistan win the match by 20 runs.

 He had scores of 45 and 48 in the next two fixtures.

 In September 2017, he had a poor Test series against Sri Lanka, where he managed to score only 39 runs across 2 Test matches.
 In the second ODI he became the fastest batsman to score 7th ODI century in ODIs and the first batsman in ODI history to score five consecutive centuries in one country.
 He had scores of 30 and 69 (not out) in next two innings while chasing.

 He was the leading runs-scorer for Pakistan in 2016 in ODIs and T20Is with 872 and 352 runs respectively.
 At the 2017 PCB awards, he was awarded Pakistan's ODI Player of the year.
 He was also listed in 2017's ICC World ODI XI for the first time ever.

 Pakistan's first assignment in 2018 was tour to New Zealand.
-Babar was an automatic selection in the ODI team.
+Azam was an automatic selection in the ODI team.
 However he could score only 0, 10, 8, 3, 10 across 5 innings, scoring only 31 runs at an average of 6.2 as Pakistan were whitewashed 5–0, his worst series until date.
 But performed well in the T20I series and contributed in team's winning the series 2–1.
-Babar was the leading run scorer with 109 runs.
+Azam was the leading run scorer with 109 runs.
 He had scores of 41, 50* and 18 in these T20Is.
 He became the no.1 T20I batsmen, the second to reach the feat after Misbah-ul-Haq, but soon slipped to no. 3 position.
 He regained no. 1 spot in the rankings after a successful series against West Indies, who were touring Pakistan after thirteen years.
 His best performance came in the second T20I where he scored an unbeaten 97 runs which won him a Man of the match award.
 He finished the series as leading run-getter with 165 runs at an average of 82.50 and a strike rare of 148.64, and won the man of the series.
 Pakistan won the series 3–0.Babar, Fakhar lead Pakistan to 3–0.